kztakemoto/mmllm/README.md

 ```
 pip install -r requirements.txt
 ```
 **NOTE:** To run the script `run.py`, an OpenAI API key for ChatGPT (GPT-3.5 and GPT-4) and Anthropic API key for Claude 3 are required.
 Please obtain your API key by following [OpenAI's instructions](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) and [Anthropic's instructions](https://support.anthropic.com/en/articles/8114521-how-can-i-access-the-claude-api).
 For PaLM 2 and Gemini, setup is required.
 Please refer to [the Google Cloud instructions](https://cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/quickstart-multimodal).
 The API keys and Google Cloud information must be specified in the `chatapi.py` file.
-The Llama model files must be downloaded.
-Please follow the instructions on [Llama2](https://github.com/facebookresearch/llama) and [Llama3](https://github.com/meta-llama/llama3/tree/main) provided by Meta to download the files.
+The Llama 2 model files must be downloaded.
+Please follow the instructions on [Llama2](https://github.com/facebookresearch/llama) provided by Meta to download the files.
 The files should be placed in the same directory for proper execution.
-For Gemma, authentication is needed.
-Please refer to [the HuggingFace instructions](https://huggingface.co/docs/huggingface_hub/quick-start#authentication).

 * R (ver.
 4.3.0)
 * see also the headers of `figure1.R` and `figure2.R`